 Many brands have adapted to this big shift by converting their brick and mortar establishments to better efficient e-commerce companies, and they’ve never looked back.

 But if you a own a business which centres on accumulating customers in a specific region, you may doubt that social media can in fact generate local leads through online marketing in a targeted fashion.

 Thankfully, this isn’t at all true.
-Social media has many benefits for regionalized companies and can add a boost to your local businesses growth.
+Social media has many benefits for regionalized companies and can add a spring to your local businesses growth.
 Here’s how:

 “Social media replaces nothing, but compliments everything.” –Neal Schauffer.

 If you’re a small business owner, you’ll know that there’s nothing quite like the thrill of seeing a new customer set foot through your door; fresh business and transforming customers into long-haul partners are two essential elements of retaining business growth!

 For all businesses, social media is the place to be.

 When an existing or potential consumer wants to find out more about a company, a lot of the time, the first thing they’ll check is their social media accounts.
 From a customer’s eye, companies with an online social media presence are perceived as more credible, attentive and considerate when being compared to businesses unavailable on social sites.